allenai/atlantes/ais/README.md

    Note that training models requires
    1. authentication to GCP (for reading AIS trajectories and metadata) and
-   2. authentication to weights and biases (for logging experimental runs and data) These can either be set programatically via the included secrets in this repo, via the beaker configuration files (if training on AI2 hardware), or interactively (`gcloud auth application-default login` and `wandb login`) depending on your environment.
+   2. authentication to weights and biases (for logging experimental runs and data) These can either be set programmatically via the included secrets in this repo, via the beaker configuration files (if training on AI2 hardware), or interactively (`gcloud auth application-default login` and `wandb login`) depending on your environment.
 Within CI, authentication occurs via stored secrets and the .github/workflows/
    <summary><b> Set up GCP credentials </b> </summary>